sjdv1982/seamless/CONFIG.md

 ## Seamless syntax styles

-TODO: Make something like "seamless.embedded_mode()" or "seamless.config.delegate(False)" obligatory?
+TODO: Make something like "seamless.embedded_mode()" or "seamless.delegate(False)" obligatory?
 Or give a warning when you didn't do it?

 Bash syntax requires delegated mode.
 All other syntaxes work in either mode, but embedded mode requires more dependencies and does not run under Windows (only Docker).
 - Bash syntax (bash script, delegated mode).
 TODO: describe "file.ext.TRANSFORMATION"